utroda/personal-site/src/pages/blog/vue-theme-provider.md

 want to change the color scheme of your application, you can simply update the "tokens" in your `themes.css` style sheet and the changes will be automatically reflectd throughout your application.

-Finally, we now have a single source of truth which means it going to be easier to maintain our code, because all of the design elements are centralized.
+Finally, we now have a single source of truth which means its going to be easier to maintain our code, because all of the design elements are centralized.